Hallucination reduction with CASAL: Contrastive Activation Steering For Amortized Learning: Related Work

 \textbf{Inference-time Intervention.} Steering-based approaches \citep{contrastive_activation_addition, turner2024steering} for hallucination reduction typically apply interventions during inference \citep{ferrando2025entity, calibratinguncertaintylinear, li2024inferencetimeinterventionelicitingtruthful,latentshallucination}.
 While effective, this requires solving a local optimization problem for every input (e.g., shifting activations along a direction at every forward pass), introducing extra computational overhead during deployment to monitor and intervene.
 In contrast, CASAL eliminates the need for per-instance intervention by directly baking the knowledge boundaries into model parameters, enabling scalable deployment in production.

 \textbf{In-weight Learning.} A complementary body of work modifies model parameters to encourage calibrated abstention and reduce hallucination.
 Early approaches train models to abstain from uncertain predictions via probabilistic calibration.
 Others focus on eliciting explicit confidence estimates in conversational models \citep{KnowledgeBoundary, linguisticcalibration}.
 Concurrent work \citet{chen2025personavectors} proposes persona vector extraction, where finetuning steers models away from undesired persona directions.
-CASAL differs in two key ways: (i) rather than steering \textit{away} from undesirable traits, we explicitly steer \textit{towards} desirable representations (e.g., "abstaining" for unknowns, "compliance" for knowns); and (ii) CASAL presents an efficient training framework, yielding $\sim$30$\times$ higher compute efficiency than state-of-the-art parameter-efficient finetuning methods such as LoRA.
+CASAL differs in two key ways: (i) rather than steering \textit{away} from undesirable traits, we explicitly steer \textit{towards} desirable representations; and (ii) CASAL presents an efficient training framework, yielding $\sim$30$\times$ higher compute efficiency than SOTA parameter-efficient finetuning methods such as LoRA.